• Use Cases

 Turn signup into one clean event instead of four API calls

-Route user.signup through Meshes once and keep HubSpot, Mailchimp, Intercom, and Slack aligned with built-in delivery visibility.
+Route user.signup through Meshes once and let every workspace — tenant or environment — keep its HubSpot, Mailchimp, Intercom, and Slack aligned.

 Start freeView documentation